 6) Limitations on itemized deductions

-The numbers of individuals who will itemize deductions in 2018 will be greatly reduced compared to 2017.
+The number of individuals who itemized in 2018 was greatly reduced compared to 2017.
 One of the main reasons is the amount of state and local taxes (SALT) that can be deducted is capped at $10,000.
-This includes all state local sales, income, personal property, and personal real estate taxes.
+This includes all state and local sales, income, personal property, and personal real estate taxes.
 Additionally, miscellaneous itemized deductions subject to the 2% floor were removed.
 Items such as investment expenses, safe deposit box fees, professional fees, and unreimbursed employee business expenses may no longer be deducted.
 For a more detailed list, please click here.